What's New & Noteworthy

 Gondola Gallery

-The Gondola Gallery Celebrates Diversity in Ski and Snowboard Culture
+The Gondola Gallery Celebrates Diversity in Outdoor Culture

 This spring, two Gondola Gallery art pieces were unveiled on the PEAK 2 PEAK Gondola.
 Vail commissioned local visual artists, Levi Nelson of Lil’wat First Nation and Chief Janice George and Buddy Joseph of Squamish First Nation, to create original artwork that wraps gondola cabins.
 Levi Nelson's Red depicts a sacred colour that represents the lifeblood of Indigenous people and their connection to the Earth, along with shapes that are inspired by Nelson’s ancestors.
 Chief Janice George and Buddy Joseph's Wings of Thunder depicts the traditional technique of weaving.